Fresh Wasabi Rhizomes

 Wasabi rhizomes can be stored in the fridge for 28 days by wrapping them in a damp cheesecloth and rinsing in cold water every 2-3 days to obtain the maximum shelf life.

-If you are keen to grow wasabi rhizomes, you can buy a wasabi plant from the Wasabi Crop Shop.
+If you are keen to grow wasabi root, you can buy a wasabi plant from the Wasabi Crop Shop.

 If you want to store leftover grated wasabi just wrap the paste-up in cling film and place in the freezer.
 When you are ready to use, allow it to defrost, mix and serve.